iavr/iqm/README.md

 Directory structure
 -------------------

-`ikm` constists primarily of Matlab `.m` files, but also includes a number of `.cpp` files which are compiled as `mex` file to interface Matlab.
+`ikm` constists primarily of Matlab `.m` files, but also includes a number of `.cpp` files which are compiled as `mex` files to interface Matlab.
 The directory structure is:

 	/anim      animation of algorithm iterations on 2D example /config    project configuration, including datasets, paths etc.